halococo/autism-wiki/docs/intro.md

 Autism is like a "cough."
 Just as a cough can be caused by various conditions—a cold, influenza, asthma, allergies—autism also has diverse underlying causes.
 In other words, autism is a **symptom**, not a disease itself.

+Therefore, approaches to intervention, management, and treatment must also be tailored to these diverse underlying causes.
+This requires systematic categorization.

 This site aims to categorize the causes of autism and continuously update the latest research papers and findings, providing information to a broad audience ranging from the general public to medical professionals.

 ## Disclaimer